We could all use more discovery call tips.

-A new batch of sales conversation data confirms what some of us know at a gut-level: A key difference between the sales rep who goes to President’s Club and the rep who gets a pink slip lies in how they ask questions.
+Fortunately, a new batch of data confirms what some of us know at a gut-level: A key difference between the sales rep who goes to President’s Club and the rep who gets a pink slip lies in how they conduct their discovery calls and how they ask questions.

 Before you fire up your next GoToMeeting and pepper your prospect with a barrage of sales discovery questions, thinking it’ll magically get them to put ink to the contract, let’s remember these two facts:

 1. Correlation and causation aren’t the same things